kanitkameh/FractalImageGenerator/README.md

   * Defines the number of threads that will run in parallel during computation
 * -output fractal.png
   * Defines the name of the output image of the fractal
-* -granularity pixelCount
+* -granularity coefficient
-  * Threads submatrice size
+  * Increases the count but decreases the size of each task given to each thread
 * -quiet
   * Doesn't output nothing except total program time on the stdout
 * -max-iterations